 A wide bore MRI combines the benefits of a closed bore MRI with more space inside the tunnel.
 This type of MRI delivers quality images while allowing more comfort for patients.

-An MRI is used to examine organs, tissues, and the skeletal system in order to diagnose a variety of problems.
+An MRI is used to examine organs, tissues and the skeletal system in order to diagnose a variety of problems.
 Typically, MRIs are used as imaging tests for the brain and spinal cord, but also diagnose issues of other internal organs, like the heart, blood vessels, bones and joints or breasts.

 MRIs can help diagnose abnormalities, including:

-Your doctor may require an MRA if they believe you have blocked or narrowed blood vessels somewhere in your body.
+Your doctor may require an MRA imaging test if they believe you have blocked or narrowed blood vessels somewhere in your body.
 MRAs provide a more detailed look into your inner organs using magnetic fields, as opposed to CT scans, which require radiation for the x-rays.

 Your doctor may also need an MRA to: